NachoAlcaldeT/DAT250/Assignment4/dat250-expass4.md

 The code for the experiment can be found at the following link: [Experiment 2 Code](https://github.com/NachoAlcaldeT/DAT250/tree/main/Assignment4/dat250-jpa-tutorial-master).

-Make sure that the included test case passes successfully.

 ## Pending Issues

 1. **Handling Complex Relationships**: Although most relationships have been implemented correctly, there are still some minor issues with synchronizing collections between entities.